carpentries-incubator/hpc-intro/reference.md

 ```
 {: .language-bash}

-We have done our best to wrap all commands in code blocks, which prevents this subtle conversion.
-If
+We have done our best to wrap all commands in code blocks, which prevents this
-you encounter this error, please open an issue or pull request on the lesson repository to help
+subtle conversion.
+If you encounter this error, please open an issue or pull
-others avoid it.
+request on the lesson repository to help others avoid it.

 ### Transferring files interactively with `sftp`

-`scp` is useful, but what if we don't know the exact location of what we want to transfer?
-Or
+`scp` is useful, but what if we don't know the exact location of what we want
-perhaps we're simply not sure which files we want to transfer yet. `sftp` is an interactive way of
+to transfer?
+Or perhaps we're simply not sure which files we want to transfer
-downloading and uploading files.
-Let's connect to a cluster, using `sftp`- you'll notice it works
+yet. `sftp` is an interactive way of downloading and uploading files.
+Let's
+connect to a cluster, using `sftp` &mdash; you'll notice it works the same way
-the same way as SSH:
+as SSH:

 ```
 {{ site.local.prompt }} sftp yourUsername@remote.computer.address
 ```
 {: .language-bash}

-This will start what appears to be a bash shell (though our prompt says `sftp>`).
-However we only
+This will start what appears to be a bash shell (though our prompt says
-have access to a limited number of commands.
-We can see which commands are available with `help`:
+`sftp>`).
+However we only have access to a limited number of commands.
+We can
+see which commands are available with `help`:

 ```
 sftp> help